MariusMonkam/safe-walker-covid-19/README.md

 npm start # you can also use: expo start
 ```
 To create your navigation with react-navigation follow this [guide](https://reactnavigation.org/docs/getting-started)
+More about starting a React-native project with expo [here ](https://reactnative.dev/docs/getting-started)

 ##Here are some screenshoots of the app